vkolev/calculator/README.md

 This is a simple calculator featuring the golang project structure.

-It is written following the *"For the Love of Go"* Book by Kevin Cunningham.
+It is written following the *"For the Love of Go"* Book by John Arundel.

 The only difference is the updated command to run the calculator.
 It has added help message and option to run all calculator commands.